Incest: From the Middle Ages onward

-Many European monarchs were related due to political marriages, sometimes resulting in distant cousins – and even first cousins – being married.
+Many European monarchs were related due to political marriages, such that many such marriages were between cousins of some degree, uncles and nieces, and so forth, and sometimes first cousins.
 This was especially true in the Habsburg, Hohenzollern, Savoy, and Bourbon royal houses.
 However, relations between siblings, which may have been tolerated in other cultures, were considered abhorrent.
-For example, the false accusation that Anne Boleyn and her brother George Boleyn had committed incest was one of the reasons given for both being executed in May 1536.
+For example, the false accusation that Anne Boleyn and her brother, George Boleyn, had committed incest was one of the reasons given for both being executed in May 1536.
 Historians agree that the false accusation against Anne Boleyn and George Boleyn was trumped up in order to ensure the king could go on to marry Jane Seymour.
+Sects deemed heretical, such as the Waldensians, were accused of incest.

 Incestuous marriages were also seen in the royal houses of ancient Japan and Korea, Inca Peru, Ancient Hawaii, and, at times, Central Africa, Mexico, and Thailand.
 Like the kings of ancient Egypt, the Inca rulers married their sisters.
 Huayna Capac, for instance, was the son of Topa Inca Yupanqui and the Inca's sister and wife.

-The ruling Inca king was expected to marry his full sister.
-If he had no children by his eldest sister, he married the second and third until they had children.
-Preservation of the purity of the Sun's blood was one of the reasons for the brother-sister marriage of the Inca king.
-The Inca kings claimed divine descent from celestial bodies, and emulated the behavior of their celestial ancestor, the Sun, who married his sister, the Moon.
-Another reason the princes and kings married their sisters was so the heir might inherit the kingdom as much as through his mother as through his father.
-Therefore, the prince could invoke both principles of inheritance.

-Half-sibling marriages were found in ancient Japan such as the marriage of Emperor Bidatsu and his half-sister Empress Suiko.
-Japanese Prince Kinashi no Karu had sexual relationships with his full sister Princess Karu no Ōiratsume, although the action was regarded as foolish.
-In order to prevent the influence of the other families, a half-sister of Korean Goryeo dynasty monarch Gwangjong became his wife in the 10th century.
-Her name was Daemok.
+Half-sibling marriages were found in ancient Japan, such as the marriage of Emperor Bidatsu and his half-sister Empress Suiko.
+Japanese Prince Kinashi no Karu had sexual relations with his full sister Princess Karu no Ōiratsume, although the action was regarded as foolish.
+In order to prevent the influence of the other families, Korean Goryeo dynasty monarch Gwangjong married his half-sister Daemok in the 10th century.
 Marriage with a family member not related by blood was also regarded as contravening morality and was therefore incest.
 One example of this is the 14th century Chunghye of Goryeo, who raped one of his deceased father's concubines, who was thus regarded to be his mother.

-In India, the largest proportion of women aged 13 to 49 who marry their close relative are in Tamil Nadu, then Andhra Pradesh, Karnataka, and Maharashtra.
-While it is rare for uncle-niece marriages, it is more common in Andhra Pradesh and Tamil Nadu.
+In a few parts of India, cousin marriage and uncle-niece marriage was common, though it has reduced a lot in the 21st century.